telefonicaid/iotagent-node-lib/doc/admin.md

 When connected to an **NGSI-LD** context broker, an IoT Agent is able to indicate whether it is willing to accept `null` values and also whether it is able to process the **NGSI-LD** `datasetId` metadata element.
 Setting these values to `false` will cause the IoT Agent to return a 400 **Bad Request** HTTP status code explaining that the IoT Agent does not support nulls or multi-attribute requests if they are encountered.
+It is also possible to pass on attribute datatypes using `@type` or `valueType` if desired.

 ```javascript
 {